-SL.
-No. 9 Particulars Details

-a Name (s) of the related party & nature Ganesh Flour Mills, Partnership firm of

-of relationship Directors

-b Nature of contracts/ arrangements/ Sales and Purchase of Goods and Material

-transaction

-c Duration of the contracts/ 1 year

-arrangements/ transaction

-d Salient terms of the contracts or Transactions on arm's length basis and in

-arrangements or transaction including the ordinary course of company's business

-the value, if any (Aggregate value of transactions for FY

-2022-23: Rs.
-1922.41 Lakhs)

-e Date of approval by the Board N.A.

-f Amount paid as advances, if any (Value Nil

-of transaction)
+SR. No. 1 Particulars Details a Name (s) of the related party & nature of relationship Ganesh Flour Mills, Partnership firm of Directors b Nature of contracts/ arrangements/ transaction Purchase of goods or services c Duration of the contracts/ arrangements/ transaction 1 year d Salient terms of the contracts or arrangements or transaction including the value, if any Transactions on arm's length basis and in the ordinary course of company's business (Aggregate value of transactions for FY 2023-24: Rs.
+2131.80 Lakhs) e Date of approval by the Board Since these RPTs are in the Ordinary Course of Business and are at Arm's Length Basis, approval of the Board is not applicable.
+However, necessary approvals were granted by the Audit Committee from time to time. f Amount paid as advances, if any (Value of transaction) Nil